Loading ...

 1. Castle Roche is incredibly picturesque and rises above nearby farms.

 2. You'll likely have the ruins of Castle Roche all to yourself.
-It really is a hidden gem.
+It really is an Irish hidden gem.

 3. Castle Roche is just an hour from Dublin by car.